 Inside: How to plan a romantic, budget-friendly Santorini honeymoon to remember.
 Including where to stay, how to get around, and the best place to watch the sunset (without crowds!).

-If you followed along for Part 1 of this round-the-world-honeymoon-extravaganza, you may recall from an earlier post that there were two destinations I’ve always saved for a honeymoon someday – Venice and Santorini.
+If you’ve been following this round-the-world-honeymoon-extravaganza, you may recall that there are two destinations I’ve always saved for a honeymoon someday – Venice and Santorini.

-We checked Venice off the honeymoon list earlier this month and now it was time for our eagerly anticipated visit to the Greek island of Santorini for some of those famous Santorini sunsets!
+We checked Venice off the honeymoon list earlier this month and now it’s time for our eagerly anticipated visit to the Greek island of Santorini!

 Read More: The Romance of Venice

-But first, a few words about what makes Santorini such a picturesque destination to visit.
+What makes Santorini such a picturesque destination to visit?